Ashish-Ghoshal/Deep_Auth/README.md

 #### Review and Create: Verify the settings and click Create.
 - Connect to the VM via SSH:
 - After the VM is created, obtain the public IP address.
+- Open your command prompt wherever you download your <file_name.pem> or cd to that location
+- Once you are inside that directory run the below command
-SSH into the VM:
+- username is the azure username and VM_IP_address is the VM's Public IP addrress SSH into the VM: